cho104/AI-Chellenge-Ovis2_5/README.md

 | :--- | :--- |
 | **Total Train Runtime** | 8h 12m |
 | **Min Train Loss** | 0.179783 at 2104/2733 steps |

-Minimum train loss is not an evident indication of saturated model as we use randomized batch selection with potentially different number of examples per a task.
-In fact, the model was actually able to gradually reduce the train loss and improve train accuracy as seen on the smoothened train loss plot (w/ smoothing weight 0.9, Exponential Moving Average (EMA) was used.
+The minimum training loss does not serve as a definitive indication of model saturation as the number of examples per task can differ due to randomized batch selection.
+On the contrary, the model has shown a progressive decrease in the following smoothed training loss plot, which utilized Exponential Moving Average (EMA) with a smoothing weight of 0.9.

 ### Performance Graphs